Sarulatha25/PRODIGY_WD_01/README.md

 ## Description

-This project is an HTML Responsive Landing Page.
-Which have the Hamburger menu.
+This project is an HTML Responsive Travel Agency Landing Page.

 Languages used: HTML, CSS, JavaScript